 Applies to: Windows Terminal Services and Remote Desktop Services, Citrix XenApp and XenDesktop

-Using Terminal Services with AD integration and VAs
+RDS with AD integration

-- Navigate to the Policy Wizard and create a new policy
+- Navigate to the Policy Wizard and create a new Policy.

 - Configure the policy as you normally would

 - After you have created the policy for your Terminal server, be sure to order this policy at the top of the list of policies so it will take precedence over any user-based policies.

 Alternatively, it is possible to create a policy for the Terminal Server based on the AD Computer identity.
 This method operates in the same way; all users of the server are identified as the Terminal Server computer name.
 However, for this to work consistently Umbrella Support must configure each VA in a way that optimizes the host-to-IP mappings.
 Please contact Umbrella Support for assistance.

 VDI-type deployments - where there is a unique virtual machine running for each user - may still receive per-user identities.
 The requirements are as follows: